The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 eyJraWQiOiJcL3ByaXZhdGVLZXkucGVtIiwidHlwIjoiSldUIiwiYWxnIjoiUlMyNTYifQ.eyJzdWIiOiJqZG9lLXVzaW5nLWp3dC1yYmFjIiwiYXVkIjoidXNpbmctand0LXJiYWMiLCJ1cG4iOiJqZG9lQHF1YXJrdXMuaW8iLCJiaXJ0aGRhdGUiOiIyMDAxLTA3LTEzIiwiYXV0aF90aW1lIjoxNTUxNjU5Njc2LCJpc3MiOiJodHRwczpcL1wvcXVhcmt1cy5pb1wvdXNpbmctand0LXJiYWMiLCJyb2xlTWFwcGluZ3MiOnsiZ3JvdXAyIjoiR3JvdXAyTWFwcGVkUm9sZSIsImdyb3VwMSI6Ikdyb3VwMU1hcHBlZFJvbGUifSwiZ3JvdXBzIjpbIkVjaG9lciIsIlRlc3RlciIsIlN1YnNjcmliZXIiLCJncm91cDIiXSwicHJlZmVycmVkX3VzZXJuYW1lIjoiamRvZSIsImV4cCI6MTU1MTY1OTk3NiwiaWF0IjoxNTUxNjU5Njc2LCJqdGkiOiJhLTEyMyJ9.O9tx_wNNS4qdpFhxeD1e7v4aBNWz1FCq0UV8qmXd7dW9xM4hA5TO-ZREk3ApMrL7_rnX8z81qGPIo_R8IfHDyNaI1SLD56gVX-NaOLS2OjfcbO3zOWJPKR_BoZkYACtMoqlWgIwIRC-wJKUJU025dHZiNL0FWO4PjwuCz8hpZYXIuRscfFhXKrDX1fh3jDhTsOEFfu67ACd85f3BdX9pe-ayKSVLh_RSbTbBPeyoYPE59FW7H5-i8IE-Gqu838Hz0i38ksEJFI25eR-AJ6_PSUD0_-TV3NjXhF3bFIeT4VSaIZcpibekoJg0cQm-4ApPEcPLdgTejYHA-mupb8hSwg

-Finally, Secured Access to /secured/roles-allowed
+Finally, secured access to /secured/roles-allowed

-Now let’s use this to make a secured request to the /secured/roles-allowed endpoint.
+Now, let’s use this to make a secured request to the /secured/roles-allowed endpoint.
 Make sure you have the Quarkus server still running in dev mode, and then run the following command, making sure to use your version of the generated JWT from the previous step:

 curl -H "Authorization: Bearer eyJraWQiOiJcL3ByaXZhdGVLZXkucGVtIiwidHlwIjoiSldUIiwiYWxnIjoiUlMyNTYifQ.eyJzdWIiOiJqZG9lLXVzaW5nLWp3dC1yYmFjIiwiYXVkIjoidXNpbmctand0LXJiYWMiLCJ1cG4iOiJqZG9lQHF1YXJrdXMuaW8iLCJiaXJ0aGRhdGUiOiIyMDAxLTA3LTEzIiwiYXV0aF90aW1lIjoxNTUxNjUyMDkxLCJpc3MiOiJodHRwczpcL1wvcXVhcmt1cy5pb1wvdXNpbmctand0LXJiYWMiLCJyb2xlTWFwcGluZ3MiOnsiZ3JvdXAyIjoiR3JvdXAyTWFwcGVkUm9sZSIsImdyb3VwMSI6Ikdyb3VwMU1hcHBlZFJvbGUifSwiZ3JvdXBzIjpbIkVjaG9lciIsIlRlc3RlciIsIlN1YnNjcmliZXIiLCJncm91cDIiXSwicHJlZmVycmVkX3VzZXJuYW1lIjoiamRvZSIsImV4cCI6MTU1MTY1MjM5MSwiaWF0IjoxNTUxNjUyMDkxLCJqdGkiOiJhLTEyMyJ9.aPA4Rlc4kw7n_OZZRRk25xZydJy_J_3BRR8ryYLyHTO1o68_aNWWQCgpnAuOW64svPhPnLYYnQzK-l2vHX34B64JySyBD4y_vRObGmdwH_SEufBAWZV7mkG3Y4mTKT3_4EWNu4VH92IhdnkGI4GJB6yHAEzlQI6EdSOa4Nq8Gp4uPGqHsUZTJrA3uIW0TbNshFBm47-oVM3ZUrBz57JKtr0e9jv0HjPQWyvbzx1HuxZd6eA8ow8xzvooKXFxoSFCMnxotd3wagvYQ9ysBa89bgzL-lhjWtusuMFDUVYwFqADE7oOSOD4Vtclgq8svznBQ-YpfTHfb9QEcofMlpyjNA" http://127.0.0.1:8080/secured/roles-allowed; echo

-curl Command for /secured/roles-allowed With JWT
+curl command for /secured/roles-allowed with JWT

 $ curl -H "Authorization: Bearer eyJraWQ..." http://127.0.0.1:8080/secured/roles-allowed; echo